The EB-5 Visa Cost

 The next major factor determining the cost of your EB-5 Visa is the type of investment you choose to make:

-Administrative Fees: Regional Center EB-5 investments are typically pre-structured and involve limited managerial responsibilities for investors.
-Administrative fees are levied to cover the costs associated with maintaining the EB-5 regional center and pay third parties, such as agents and EB-5 broker dealers, for their services.
-These fees can vary significantly, ranging from $20,000 to $100,000, depending on the project and regional center.
+Administrative Fees: EB-5 Regional Center investments are pre-structured and require minimal investor involvement.
+Administrative fees cover regional center operations and third-party services, such as agents and EB-5 broker dealers.
+With added RIA compliance requirements, these fees typically range from $20,000 to $100,000, depending on the project.

 Legal Fees: Attorneys typically verify that the source of funds for your investment is compliant with the relevant laws.
 Engaging an immigration attorney is essential to navigate the complex immigration process.
 Legal fees for EB-5 cases may vary, depending on the attorney's experience and the specific services required.

-Direct Investment: Direct investments typically involve a more hands-on approach for investors.
+Direct EB-5 investments typically involve a more hands-on approach for investors.
 While they may not entail some of the fees associated with EB-5 regional center investments, investors should be prepared for additional costs:

 Legal Fees: Legal assistance is still necessary to ensure compliance with immigration laws and to navigate the EB-5 application process.
 The legal process for a direct investment is significantly more complex than a regional center, as the Attorney must verify that all aspects of the EB-5 investment are compliant with the US laws.
 You may need to consult corporate attorneys to ensure your business is compliant.